 in the words of Uber’s Chief executive, Mr. Travis Kalanick.

-Beside of walking away from China operation, Uber is now holding the stake in the biggest company over there and looking forward for gaining all its loses.
+Besides walking away from China’s operation, Uber is now holding a stake in the biggest company over there and looking forward to gaining all its losses.